Frequently asked questions (FAQs)

 When is Clearing?

 Clearing runs from early July until late October, but if you don't have your exam results yet you need to wait until after results day to contact universities.
-In 2017, A level results day is Thursday 17 August.
-BTEC results are released in July.
+In 2018, A level results day is Thursday 16 August.

 Who is Clearing for?